Caveat Loans in Australia — 24-48 Hour Settlement

 In Australia, filing a caveat on a property title without a good reason can have serious legal consequences.
 The rules about filing caveats are meant to stop people from making false or malicious claims on a property title that could unfairly limit the owner’s ability to deal with their property.
 Before you go ahead, talk to a lawyer if you have any doubts about the legitimacy of a lender or their claim on your property.

-Caveat vs. Mortgage
+Caveat Loans vs. Second Mortgages

 A mortgage, on the other hand, is typically a longer term loan that you use to buy property.
 The property itself is the loan’s security.
 The lender has a mortgage on the property until the loan is fully paid off.
 If you default on the loan, the lender can take possession of the property and sell it to recover losses.